 To see if we can connect you with one of the following service providers, please contact us.

-Specialties: developmental and substantive editing for nonfiction and developing compilations of authors’ texts.
+Specialties: developmental and substantive editing, line editing, copyediting, and proofreading for nonfiction and fiction.

 Specialties: nonfiction collaboration, Christian living, and memoir.

 Marcus is the recipient of a Christy Award for writing excellence, an Editor’s Choice distinction from the Historical Novel Society, and a Christopher Award for literature that “affirms the highest value of the human spirit.”

 Specialties: developmental/substantive editing of fiction and narrative nonfiction, author coaching, proposal writing, manuscript evaluation.